Consumer Information

 Charles and Sue's School of Hair Design wants you to make an informed decision to attend our School.
 Many government agencies mandate that colleges and schools provide various types of consumer information to currently enrolled students, prospective students, and (in some cases) the general public.
 We take pride in providing you not only the information required by federal and state laws, but also additional useful information and disclosures on various aspects of the School.
 Therefore, we have gathered this material by category as listed below.

-Information specific to federal, state, and institutional financial aid, college financing, college costs, and other related topics can be found from our Financial Aid Information webpage,
+Information specific to federal, state, and institutional financial aid, college financing, college costs, income tax credits, and many other related topics can be obtained from our Financial Aid Information webpage.

 Individuals with questions about the items on this page and the related linked pages may call or visit the President's Office during normal business hours.